secretstartups/handbook/content/handbook/marketing/developer-relations/developer-advocacy/_index.md

 Our team focuses on areas aligning with the company's areas of interest including:

 - DevSecOps: We want our work to speak to not only developers but all team members involved in the DevSecOps lifecycle to deliver working code to production: Product Managers, software engineers, system and DB administrators, designers, test engineers, security engineers, operations engineers, platform engineers, SREs, development managers and executives, etc.
 - Enterprise: Developers and DevSecOps professionals in the enterprise have special constraints and needs.
-Often these are glossed over with easy “throw out your architecture and use this new shiny thing” - we won’t do that, we’ll acknowledge real-world challenges, legacy code, and enterprise constraints and help people solve those problems as well.
+Often these are glossed over with easy "throw out your architecture and use this new shiny thing" - we won't do that, we'll acknowledge real-world challenges, legacy code, and enterprise constraints and help people solve those problems as well.
 When applicable, we switch roles into consulting and support.

 ### KPIs